-The Sweethome takes reviews seriously, and they lay out their background research, testing methods, and justification for their rankings clearly.
+If a shovel is your pick, here’s your pick.
+The Sweethome [edit: now it’s part of the Wirecutter] takes reviews seriously, and they lay out their background research, testing methods, and justification for their rankings clearly.
 Just published is their review of round point shovels by Tim Heffernan.

 Definitely read the original article for details, but the clear winner is from Bully Tools, a red-handled shovel with a 14-gauge blade weighing in at a svelte 4 pounds, 6 ounces.